History of Candace Parker in Timeline

 2017: Declined Invitation to National Team Training Camp

-In 2017, USA Basketball extended an invitation to Candace Parker for the 2017–2020 national team training camp, but she declined, in light of her exclusion from the team for the Rio games.
+In 2017, USA Basketball extended an invitation to Candace Parker for the 2017–2020 national team training camp, but she declined due to her exclusion from the Rio games.

-July 10, 2018: First Player in WNBA History to Achieve Specific Stat Line
+July 10, 2018: Achieved Unique Stat Line in WNBA History

-On July 10, 2018, Candace Parker made history with a stat line of 21 points, 10 assists, 9 rebounds, 4 steals and 2 blocks in a 77–75 overtime victory against the Seattle Storm, making her the first player in WNBA history to achieve such a stat line.
+On July 10, 2018, Candace Parker made history with 21 points, 10 assists, 9 rebounds, 4 steals, and 2 blocks in an overtime victory against the Seattle Storm, becoming the first WNBA player to achieve such a stat line.

 July 15, 2018: Scored Season-High 34 Points

-On July 15, 2018, Candace Parker scored a season-high 34 points along with 11 rebounds and 9 assists in a 99–78 victory over the Las Vegas Aces.
+On July 15, 2018, Candace Parker scored a season-high 34 points, along with 11 rebounds and 9 assists, in a victory over the Las Vegas Aces.

-On July 19, 2018, Candace Parker was voted into the 2018 WNBA All-Star Game, marking her fifth all-star nomination.
+On July 19, 2018, Candace Parker was voted into the 2018 WNBA All-Star Game, earning her fifth all-star nomination.

-In 2018, Candace Parker started working as an analyst and commentator for NBA on TNT broadcasts during Tuesday games in the 2018–19 NBA season.
+In 2018, Candace Parker started working as an analyst and commentator for Turner Sports during the 2018-19 NBA season.
+Her primary role was on Tuesday night NBA games under the Players Only brand.

-In May 2019, Candace Parker suffered a hamstring injury during the Sparks' first preseason game and was ruled out for 3–5 weeks.
+In May 2019, Candace Parker suffered a hamstring injury during the Sparks' first preseason game, sidelining her for 3–5 weeks.

 June 18, 2019: Season Debut